gnafit/gna/doc/source/reactor.rst

   Detectors);
 - ``power`` -- nominal thermal power of the reactor, in GW;
 - ``power_rate`` -- an array with actual power splitted by periods;
-  splitting is arbitrary but should be consistent accross all the reactors and detectors;
+  splitting is arbitrary but should be consistent across all the reactors and detectors;
 - ``fission_fractions`` -- a dict mapping from strings (isotope names) to array of fission rates by period (the same splitting as previous